mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Proposals.
 It instructs group members to update their representation of the state of the group by applying the proposals and advancing the key schedule.

-Each proposal covered by the Commit is identified by a ProposalID value, which identifies the proposal to be applied by value or by reference.
+Each proposal covered by the Commit is included by a ProposalOrRef value, which identifies the proposal to be applied by value or by reference.
 Proposals supplied by value are included directly in the Commit object.
 Proposals supplied by reference are specified by including the hash of the MLSPlaintext in